 - This team will sometimes work with the digital media teams (regarding graphics), software engineering teams (regarding coding), marketing teams (regarding messaging), business teams (regarding sales leads), and technical writing teams.

 Note: Think of this internship as an opportunity to apply the skills you’ve gained in the classroom to real world situations, not as an introduction to skills or an alternative to classes.
 Also, look for us to give you the kind of real-world business context and feedback that professors generally cannot provide, not only about your specific skill area but (perhaps more importantly!) feedback from perspectives outside of your major such as how various other aspects of the business drive needs and decisions for your projects.

-Relevant Future Careers: Human Resources Director, Professional Trainer, Business Consultant, Career Services Specialist
+Relevant Future Careers include but are not limited to: Human Resources Director, Professional Trainer, Business Consultant, Career Services Specialist

 Quantitative Resume Accomplishments: After completing this internship, depending on the projects completed, here are the top accomplishments that you might be able to add to your resume:

 - Facilitated and led a meeting of 10+ Bashpole staff members to discuss and improve the efficiency and influence of the Rule of Thumb (RoT) book